cvra/robot-software/README.md

 * Implement `void fault_printf(const char *fmt, ...)` for logging.
 * Call `fault_init()` to enable the fault IRQs.

+The file `fault_tests.c` contains functions to test the MPU and the fault handler.

 Note: Depending on the CPU (Cortex-M3/M4 or Cortex-M0) you need to compile fault_v7m.s or fault_v6m.s

 ##License